crotwell/TauP/src/doc/sphinx/source/calculations.rst

 or the angle from the center of the earth.
 In a sphere, these are equivalent, but on an ellipsoid they are not.
 It is generally more accurate to base the traveltime calculations based on the geocentric angle instead of the surface arc distance.
-This discrepency arrised from the difference in definition of the `geodetic and geocenticlatitude <https://en.wikipedia.org/wiki/Geodetic_coordinates#Geodetic_vs._geocentric_coordinates>`_.
+This discrepancy arrised from the difference in definition of the `geodetic and geocenticlatitude <https://en.wikipedia.org/wiki/Geodetic_coordinates#Geodetic_vs._geocentric_coordinates>`_.
 Geodetic, defined as the angle of the surface normal plane and the equatorial plane.
 Geocentric is angle between the radius to the point and the equator.